Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 Tablets

 Apple made its entry-level iPad even better with the latest version, released in March.
-Walmart is still selling it for $250, which is likely to be the lowest price we'll see this year and Best Buy is currently selling it for $260.
+Walmart is still selling it for $249, which is likely to be the lowest price we'll see this year.
+Best Buy is currently selling the Wi-Fi + cellular version for $260.

-Best Buy is offering the killer Surface Pro bundle that was formerly only available to Costco members: a new Surface Pro 6 with Intel Core i5, Surface Pen and Surface Type Cover for $800.
+Best Buy is offering the killer Surface Pro bundle that was formerly only available to Costco members: A new Surface Pro 6 with Intel Core i5, Surface Pen and Surface Type Cover for $799.
 Typically, the complete set would cost more than $1,100.

-The Best Buy deal ends Nov.
+The Best Buy deal was supposed to end Nov.
 25 at 11:59 p.m.
-CT.
+CT, but is still available at time of publication.
 The Costco deal is available now for members through Nov.
 26 -- though Costco says the product is backordered and not expected to ship until Dec.
-5-21.
+5 to 21.

-Amazon is discounting a bunch of its tablets, including the Fire HD 10, which was already a great value at $150.
-At $100, this Fire tablet, with its high-res screen, solid performance and 32GB of storage, is a total steal.
+Amazon is discounting a bunch of its Kids' tablets, including the Fire HD 10.

-Other retailers, including Best Buy, Target and Staples, offer similar prices for that model.
+A non-Kids version with Alexa Hands-Free was available for $100, which was a total steal, but that deal has ended.
+Other retailers, including Best Buy, offer similar prices for that model.
 Amazon's discounts on its other tablets include:

 - Fire 7 Kids Edition tablet: $70 ($30 off)